Updated on July 28th, 2020 by Bob Ciura

 Looking back further, Tesla has lost money each year for the past decade.
 It goes without saying that a money-losing company has to raise capital to continue to fund operations.
 To that end, Tesla has sold shares and issued debt to cover losses and fund expansion in recent years, both of which make paying a dividend even more difficult.

 Tesla’s debt load is also rising at a concerning rate.
-Long-term debt (net of current portion) increased to $11.6 billion at the end of 2019, up from $9.4 billion at the end of 2018.
-By comparison, at the end of 2019 Tesla had total assets of $34.3 billion, including cash, cash equivalents, and marketable securities of $6.3 billion.
+Total debt increased to $26.75 billion at the end of the most recent quarter, up from $24.72 billion at the same point last year.
+By comparison, at the end of the 2020 second quarter Tesla had total assets of $38.14 billion, including $8.62 billion of cash and cash equivalents.

-Rising debt means rising cost of debt.
-Interest expense totaled $685 million in 2019, up from $663 million in 2018 and $471 million in 2017.
+Rising debt means rising cost of debt, in the form of interest expense.
+Interest expense totaled $170 million in the most recent quarter, which took up over 50% of the company’s operating income for the period.
 Issuing debt is very costly for Tesla, as it has a non-investment grade credit rating.
 As of last year, Tesla had a credit rating of B- from Standard & Poor’s, which falls into speculative territory.
 With a non-investment grade credit rating, further debt issuances mean interest expense will continue to eat into profits.

 However, investors looking for dividends and safety over the long run should probably take a pass on Tesla stock.
 The company needs to use all the cash flow at its disposal to bring its operations to profitability, invest in growth initiatives, and pay down debt.
 While there is always a possibility that Tesla’s massive share price rally could continue, it is also possible the stock could fall.
 Investors should remember that volatility can work both ways.